-But if the common law of property defines and protects private rights-the rights of owners with respect to each other-it also serves as a guide for the proper scope and limits of public law-defining the rights of owners and the public with respect to each other.
-For public law, at least at the federal level, flows from the Constitution; and the Constitution flows from the principles articulated in the Declaration of Independence; and those reflect, largely, the common law.
-The justification of public law begins, then, with our rights, as the Declaration makes clear.
-Government then follows, not to give us rights through positive law but to recognize and secure the rights we already have through natural law.
-Thus, to be morally legitimate, the powers of government must be derived from and consistent with those rights.
+But if the common law of property defines and protects private rights-the rights of owners with respect to each other-it also serves as a guide for the proper scope and limits of public law-defining in particular the powers of government and the rights of private owners with respect to government.
+For public law, at least at the federal level, flows from the Constitution; and the Constitution flows from the principles articulated in the Declaration of Independence, which largely reflect the common law.
+The justification of public law begins, then, with our private rights, as the Declaration makes clear.
+Government then follows, not to give us those rights through positive law but simply to recognize and secure the natural rights we already have.
+Thus, to be morally and legally legitimate, the powers of government must be derived from and consistent with those rights.

-The two public powers most often at issue in the property rights context are the police power-the power of government mainly to secure rights-and the power of eminent domain-the power to take property for public use upon payment of just compensation, as set forth, by implication, in the Fifth Amendment's Takings Clause.
+The two public powers most often at issue in the property rights context are the general police power-the basic power of government, mainly to secure rights and to protect health and safety-and the power of eminent domain-the power to take private property for public use after paying the owner just compensation, a power that is implicit in the Fifth Amendment's Takings Clause.

-The general police power-the fundamental power of government-is derived from what Locke called the Executive Power, the power each of us has in the state of nature to secure our rights.
-Thus, as such, this legal power is legitimate since it is nothing more than the public law version of a moral power we already have, by right, which we gave to government to exercise on our behalf when we constituted ourselves as a nation.
-But its exercise is legitimate only insofar as it is used to secure rights and to provide certain "public goods" like national defense and clean air-narrowly defined as economists do, citing free-rider problems, nonexcludability, and nonrivalrous consumption-and only insofar as its use respects the rights of others.
-Thus, while our rights give rise to the police power, they also limit it.
-We cannot use the police power for non-police-power purposes.
-It is a power mainly to secure rights through restraints or sanctions, not some general power to provide the public with goods and services more broadly defined.
+The general police power is derived from what Locke called the Executive Power, the power each of us had in the state of nature to secure our rights.
+Thus, as such, this legal power is legitimate since it is nothing more than the public law version of a power we already had, by right, which we gave to government to exercise on our behalf when we constituted ourselves in states or as a nation.
+But its exercise is legitimate only insofar as it secures rights and protects health and safety in a right respecting way; or used to provide certain "public goods" like national defense and clean air, goods that are narrowly defined, as economists do, as characterized by nonexcludability and nonrivalrous consumption, goods that would not likely be provided privately due to the free-rider problem.
+But its exercise is legitimate only insofar as it secures rights and protects health and safety in a right respecting way; or used to provide certain "public goods" like national defense and clean air, goods that are narrowly defined, as economists do, as characterized by nonexcludability and nonrivalrous consumption, goods that would not likely be provided privately due to the free-rider problem.
+Thus, although our private rights give rise to the police power, they also limit it: we cannot use the police power for non-police-power purposes.
+It is a power mainly to secure rights through restraints or sanctions, not some general power to provide the public with all manner of goods and services more broadly defined.

-A complication arises in the case of the federal government, however, because there is no general federal police power.
-Rather, the Constitution establishes a government of delegated, enumerated, and thus limited powers, leaving most powers, including the general police power, with the states or the people, as the Tenth Amendment makes clear.
-Consistent with constitutional principle, then, whatever power the federal government has to secure rights is limited to federal territory, is incidental to one of its enumerated powers, or is entailed mainly through the amendments.
-(See Chapter 15 for greater detail on this point.)
+But the general police power rests with the states, not with the federal government.
+As the Tenth Amendment makes clear, the federal government's powers are delegated, enumerated, and thus limited.
+The Constitution leaves most power with the states-or with the people, never having been delegated to either level of government.
+Consistent with that basic doctrine of enumerated powers, therefore, the exercise of federal police power is limited to federal territory, is incidental to one of the federal government's enumerated powers, or is entailed mainly through one of its amendments.
+(See "Congress, the Courts, and the Constitution" for more detail on this point.)